sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 In order to take advantage of MPI on the cluster a version of MPI must be installed in the singularity image, as well as a way for the MPI jobs to communicate.

 * The MPI version must be the same as the one you load on Apocrita
-	* Loading the module openmpi/1.6.5 on Apocrita means you need to install Open MPI 1.6.5 in the bootstrap step of your container
+	* Loading the module openmpi/1.6.5 on Apocrita means you need to install Open MPI 1.6.5 in the bootstrap step of your image
 * Installing openssh-server (using either yum or apt-get depending on your flavour) in the bootstrap step should enough to handle communications

-###### Running the image on the queue
+###### Executing the image on the queue
 Requesting an MPI environment on the cluster can be done in several ways.
 The new hardware provision will provide a large number of compute cores with high performance interconnect, which is perfect for MPI.
 It is still not clear whether these machines will be on a separate queue or if everything will be handled by the scheduler internally.

 This is an example of a submission script which utilises MPI on the old provision.
 The number of parallel slots must match the -np argument supplied to mpirun!